jose5556/libft/README.md

 # 📌 Note

 - **get_next_line** function requires BUFFER_SIZE to be defined at compilation.
-If unsure, the default define of the value is 42 and you dont need to modify anythig.
+If unsure, the default value is 42, and no modifications are needed.

-- **ft_printf** supports various format specifiers, similar to the standard printf, however it isnt fully complete, so it only accepts, for now, %c, %s, %p, %d, %i, %u, &x, %X and %%.
+- **ft_printf** supports various format specifiers, similar to the standard printf, but it is not fully complete.
+Currently supported specifiers: %c, %s, %p, %d, %i, %u, %x, %X, and %%.

-Feel free to explore the libft.h, and use this library as much as you want.
+Feel free to explore libft.h and use this library as much as you want!